SEO Is Not Dead

 Matt also wrote a thoughtful blog post about Google Instant in which he states: "that doesn’t mean that SEO will die.
 I’ve said it before, but SEO is in many ways about change.
 The best SEOs recognize, adapt, and even flourish when changes happen."

-And here's an interview with Google's Marissa Mayer, VP of Search, talking about Google Instant.
+And here's an interview with Marissa Mayer, Google's VP of Search at the time, talking about Google Instant.
 At the 1:45 mark she explains that Google Instant represents a 'smaller change' for SEO:

 And finally some words from Rajesh Srivastava, Principal Group Program Manager at Bing, talking about SEO when Bing was first launched: "All of the legitimate, time-tested, SEO skills and knowledge that webmasters have invested in previously apply fully today with Bing.
 Moreover, investments in solid, reputable SEO work made for Bing will bring similar improvements in your website’s page rank in other search engines as well."